 This checklist will help you choose the best headlamp for your particular needs, and it will make sure that you’re not missing out on any important features.
 After the actual headlamp recommendations below, you will find a complete breakdown of these key factors and how important they are in varying scenarios.
 Now that we got that out of the way, let’s see what are the best headlamps for hiking and climbing that you can get this year.

-Why did I choose the Petzl Actik Core as the top pick on this list?
-It’s simple: this headlamp has it all.
-It boasts a lightweight design, a decent power output, and an impressive hybrid power technology – all at a relatively affordable price tag.
+The Petzl Actik Core boasts a lightweight design, a decent power output, and an impressive hybrid power technology – all at a relatively affordable price tag.

 To break things down for you, the Actik Core incorporates a CORE rechargeable battery pack, which can be topped up easily via a conventional micro USB port.
 Furthermore, you can also use a set of AAA batteries as a backup.
 For me, that’s all the versatility I will ever need.